Back to Blog

 Is mushroom vegetarian or non-vegetarian?

 Mushrooms are 100% vegetarian.
 They are fungi — not animals.
 They have no nervous system, no blood, no bones.
 FSSAI classifies mushrooms as vegetarian food with the green dot symbol.
+No country in the world classifies mushrooms as non-vegetarian.

 Why do some people think mushrooms are non-veg?